Motivation Theories

 • Unitary Resource Model (Single-Capacity Model) – a perspective on Attention based on a metaphor of a “single pool of multipurpose resources,” whereby allocation strategies become necessary because single tasks can sometimes tax the pool excessively

 • Stress – the mental, emotional, physical, and/or social strains that can be triggered by needs for action or attention.
 Regarding learning, Stress affects the interactions among several systems associated with learning and memory – although, importantly, not necessarily in negative ways.
-Indeed, Stress can serve as motivator and catalyst for learning:
+Indeed, Stress can serve to motivate and catalyze learning or to debilitate growth and development:

 • Negative Stress (Distress) – those stressors that trigger debilitating Stress responses, such as a fight-or-flight reaction